 Though the REIT has established the strategic goal of revising its debt ratio to generally bring it to approximately 50% of the gross book value and to revise its distribution rate to about 90%, there is no guarantee that it will be able to meet these goals.
-In the context of the Canmarc Offer, it may be necessary for the REIT to maintain or even increase its current debt ratio and to maintain its current distribution rate.
-Further, though the REIT intends, as part of its strategic plan, to add Ontario to its target market, there is no guarantee that it will be successful in achieving this goal or that expansion into Ontario will result in similar profitability to the REIT's current portfolio of assets or the achievement of synergies with the REIT's current portfolio of assets.
+In the context of the REIT's acquisition of Canmarc in early 2012 or future acquisitions, it may be necessary for the REIT to maintain or even increase its current debt ratio and to maintain its current distribution rate.
+Further, though the REIT intends, as part of its strategic plan, to add the Province of Ontario to its target market, there is no guarantee that it will be successful in achieving this goal or that expansion into the Province of Ontario will result in similar profitability to the REIT's current portfolio of assets or the achievement of synergies with the REIT's current portfolio of assets.